Skip to content

 status_code = response.status_code

-# put the JSON response into a dictionary
+# we put the response jSON in a dictionary

-# error if status code is not 200 OK
+# error if status code other than 200 OK

 if status_code != status.HTTP_200_OK:

-# we know that errors have been associated with the [errors] key in the response
+# we know that the errors have been associated with the [errors] key in the response

 # we know that the result has been associated with the [results] key in the response

-# update the initial list of taxpayers with the received results
+# the initial list of taxpayers is updated with the results received

 for i in range(len(taxpayers)):